Perl/PPCs/README.md

 The status of proposals is tracked in "[the RFC Tracker](https://docs.google.com/spreadsheets/d/1hVOS7ePuLbVkYcf5S-e_eAodj4izm9Cj7AVs25HvngI)", a Google Sheets spreadsheet.
 Keep up to date there!
+It may take several days from when you send the email till you see your proposal appear there.
+If it never shows up that means it was rejected.